TUSSON/android-event-recorder/README.md

 # android-event-recorder
 ### What it is ?
-> a tool to record/replay input event for android platform.
+> a tool to record/replay input event for android platform, automated testing will be easier.

 ### Installation
 * Install from binary